The GTI Performance Lives Up to its Name

 The Golf GTI series has set the standard for the hot hatch market for quite some time and now the seventh generation GTI Performance has become one of the best ever examples.
 It easily justifies its extra cost over the standard GTI and the diff lock is so good that the minor speed increase and part-time AWD of the Golf R fail to do the same.
 It seems that the GTI Performance is sure to be a favourite for hot hatch lovers well into the future.

 Sound like the car for you?
-Check out our low interest car loans.
+Check out our no hard credit check car loans.